China refused to provide WHO team with raw data on early COVID cases, team member says | Health

 While the Chinese authorities provided a lot of material, he said the issue of access to the raw patient data would be mentioned in the team's final report.
 "The WHO people certainly felt that they had received much much more data than they had ever received in the previous year.
 So that in itself is an advance."
 A summary of the team's findings could be released as early as next week, the WHO said on Friday.

-China's refusal to hand over raw data on the early COVID-19 cases was reported earlier by the Wall Street Journal on Friday.
+China's refusal to hand over raw data on the early COVID-19 cases was reported earlier by the Wall Street Journal and the New York Times on Friday.
 The WHO did not reply to a request from Reuters for comment.
 The Chinese foreign ministry did not immediately reply to a request for comment but Beijing has previously defended its transparency in handling the outbreak and its cooperation with the WHO mission.

 HARMONIOUS, WITH ARGUMENTS Dwyer said the work within the WHO team was harmonious but that there were "arguments" at times with their Chinese counterparts over the interpretation and significance of the data, which he described as "natural" in such probes.